24-blog/act/README.md

 2026.05<br>
 憲法 / 民法 / 刑法

-> [!TIP]
-> The laws and regulations discussed in this article are based on information available at the time of publication and may have changed since then.
+The accuracy of the content is based on the laws and regulations as of the time of retrieval.

 ⚠️COPYRIGHT<br>
 Original government documents remain subject to their